oracle-livelabs/adb/json/mongodb-api/introduction/introduction-ocw23.md

 In this workshop, you will explore:
 *	How to use our sandbox environment with a pre-installed Oracle Database 23c Free environment
 *	How to install MongoDB Shell and Mongo tools on a linux environment
-*   How to connect to Oracle Database 23c Free from MongoDB Shell and create a collection
+*   How to connect to Oracle Database 23c Free from MongoDB Shell and work with collections
 *   How to access the MongoDB collection from JSON Workshop and SQL

 ### Prerequisites